 Multiple countries create multiple problems in the form of language barriers and buying habits.

-The UK, like the US, have no problem shopping and buying cosmetics online; however, the French prefer to try their cosmetics before committing to a purchase.
+The UK, like the US, have no problem shopping and buying cosmetics online; however, the French prefer to try their products before committing to a purchase.

 Many Germans are wary of new brands that rely too heavily on the internet as a marketing tool.

 All over Europe, though, consumers like to buy multiple products and then return what they don’t like.

 The Middle Eastern cosmetics demographic is a little different, as the retail sector dominates.
 Customers prefer to go in-store and try before they buy.

 What’s important to people, not just from a purchasing point of view, but from a cultural point of view, is different all over the world.